 Separation & Divorce

 Michael Lynch Family Lawyers is one of Brisbane’s largest family law firms and provides a complete range of family law services.
-Servicing the north and south sides of Brisbane, our understanding divorce lawyers can help you move forward with your life following a marriage breakdown.
+Servicing the north and south sides of Brisbane, our understanding divorce lawyers and solicitors can help you move forward with your life following a marriage breakdown.
 Contact our Brisbane CBD office today to speak with an experienced family lawyer specialising in divorce and separation matters.

 Reasons for Divorce